Educational Leadership, EdD

 - Official transcript(s) of all academic work completed.

-- Graduate Record Exam (GRE)/Miller Analogies Test (MAT) scores (Testing must be within 5 years of the application).
+- Graduate Record Exam (GRE) or Miller Analogies Test (MAT) scores.
+Testing must be within 5 years of the application.
 Scores must be submitted prior to being admitted into the program.
-The acceptable cut-off scores: (i) GRE: 40 percentile (+ - 1) and a score of 3.0 or better on the Analytical Writing component; and (ii) MAT: 400 (+ - 10).
+The acceptable cut-off scores: (i) GRE: 40 percentile (+ - 1) and a score of 3.0 or better on the Analytical Writing component; or (ii) MAT: 400 (+ - 10).
+OR Writing an essay (i.e. an on campus writing sample).

 - A sample of scholarly work (e.g. thesis, portfolio, project report, published research work, creative writings, etc.